RiProG-id/AllGame-Priority/README.md

 1. Extract the `Priority` folder from `AllGame Priority 3.0 R.zip` to internal storage.

-2. Use either Brevent or ADB shell (e.g., `adb shell`) to manage the app.
+2. Use either Brevent or other ADB shell app.

 3. Edit the `gamelist.txt` file to add support for other games.